jaykaykoong-alt/Lidocaine-Analysis/README.md

 The variables found to significantly influence the possibility of lidocaine infusion were the hospital location, the case type, and whether or not they received an alternative pain medication during surgery.

 ##Files
+-Lido.R: The code used to run the project in R.
+-Final Regression Model.pdf: The outputs I after running the regression model.
+-FINAL LIDO DATASET(1).xlsx: The full dataset used for the project (although not all variables were used).